 - Super Mode: Has two.
 One light, one dark.

-- Superpowered Evil Side: For the most part, averted; the only exception is in 2 as a screen-cleaning Desperation Attack if Django takes too much consecutive damage in vampire form.
+- Superpowered Evil Side: In 2 as a screen-cleaning Desperation Attack if Django takes too much consecutive damage in vampire form.
 Save for this, Django is still very much himself.

 - You Killed My Father: Django's mission in the very beginning of the game is to defeat the Count, who killed his father.
 Subverted in that the Count actually turned his father into a Vampire, rather than killing him completely.